microsoftgraph/microsoft-graph-docs/concepts/application-proxy-configure-api.md

 2. Select **Sign-in with Microsoft** and sign in using an Azure AD global administrator or App Admin credentials.
 3. Upon successful sign in, you'll see the user account details in the left pane.

-### Create an application
+### Create a custom application

-To configure Application Proxy for an app using the API, you create an application, add a service principal to the app, and then update the application's **onPremisesPublishing** property to configure the App Proxy settings.
-When creating the application, set the application's **signInAudience** to "AzureADMyOrg".
+To configure Application Proxy for an app using the API, you must first create a custom application, then update the application's [onPremisesPublishing](/graph/api/resources/onpremisespublishing?view=graph-rest-beta) property for the app to configure the App Proxy settings.
+Use [instantiate applicationTemplate](graph/api/applicationtemplate-instantiate?view=graph-rest-1.0) to create an instance of a custom application and service principal in your tenant for management.
+The template ID for a custom application is: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.

 #### Request